philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 }
 ```

-### Elastic Agent \=\> Logstash \=\> Elasticsearch
+### Elastic Agent => Logstash => Elasticsearch

-In this case we have an additional hop that we need to manage.
-We know that Elastic Agent populates the `@timestamp`.
-Logstash does not add any timestamp per default, we would recommend adding a temporary timestamp (simply adding it to `_tmp.logstash_seen`).
-You can calculate the following values:
+In this scenario, we have an additional hop to manage.
+Elastic Agent populates the `@timestamp`, but Logstash does not add any timestamp by default.
+We recommend adding a temporary timestamp, for example by setting `_tmp.logstash_seen`.
+With this, you can calculate the following latency values:

-- Total latency (@timestamp \- event.ingested)
+- Total latency: (`@timestamp - event.ingested`)
-- Elastic Agent \=\> Logstash (@timestamp \- \_tmp.logstash_seen)
+- Elastic Agent => Logstash: (`@timestamp - _tmp.logstash_seen`)
-- Logstash \=\> Elasticsearch (\_tmp.logstash_seen \- event.ingested)
+- Logstash => Elasticsearch: (`_tmp.logstash_seen - event.ingested`)

-Those values can be useful in any debugging scenario, as you can quickly tell where the lag is created.
-Is Elastic Agent to Logstash slow, or is Logstash to Elasticsearch slow.
+These values can be especially helpful for debugging, as they allow you to quickly determine where the lag is introduced.
+Is the delay caused by the transfer from Elastic Agent to Logstash, or from Logstash to Elasticsearch?

-Below is a script that will generate the following values.
-This will calculate the difference for all the different parts as explained above.
+Below is a script that calculates these differences, providing latency values for each of the stages mentioned above.

 ```json
 {